IanSaunders/willances-leap-loop/_posts/fastest-known-time.md

 ### **What is the FKT for Willance's Leap Loop?**

-Currently no-one has set the FKT for either woman, male of mixed teams!
+Currently no-one has set the FKT for either woman, male or mixed teams!